top of page

 Conservative industries

-Since they are more conservative in their hiring process, creative use of color on these resumes doesn't meet the common industry standards.
+Since they are more conservative in their hiring process, the creative use of color on these resumes doesn't meet common industry standards.

-However, if you select a professional color such as navy blue or gray and use it modestly, it can help break up the resume, make it easier to read and help you grab the employer's attention in a professional way.
+However, if you select a professional color such as navy blue or gray and use it modestly, it can help break up the resume, make it easier to read, and help you grab the employer's attention in a professional way.

 Creative industries